enginpost/parallax-images/readme.md

 ##What it does
-Parallax images is a **jQuery plugin** that allows you to implement traditional images in a webpage while calling a single function  to convert the images into a parallaxing presentation of images that slide vertically within themselves when the page scrolls.
+Parallax images is a **jQuery plugin** that allows you to implement traditional images in a webpage while calling a single function  to convert the images into a virtually cropped parallaxing presentation of images that slide vertically within themselves when the page scrolls.

 In addition to the *parallaxing scroll* presentation, the plugin adds a mouse-over event